 - When we talk to you about why it’s hard, don’t say something like, “I used to be single too; I know what it’s like; here’s what I did.”
 Sentences like that exemplify that you don’t remember being single.
 This tends to also feed into the catch-22 situation all single women must negotiate: on the one hand, everyone will tell you to date/put yourself out there/marry; on the other hand, if you ever say that you do feel lonely, you’ll be immediately chastised because that goes against the non-negotiable requirement that single women be strong and never confess loneliness.
 Here’s the thing.
 When you are married, you may feel lonely.
 Single people also feel lonely — different kinds of loneliness.

 - Single girls aren’t aliens.
 They are people who have made confident well-informed choices in their lives.
 Just because these choices don’t match yours doesn’t mean they aren’t valid and shouldn’t find a place in the world we live in.

 - Lastly, to my fellow single girls, rally around each other.
 Enough people are deriding us, without all of us adding to the mockery too.

 Related reading: How to be single and why

-Now imagine if our societies were less heteronormative, treated marriage with a certain amount of happiness and didn’t seek to overrule the unique female experience, instead of giving it space to be.
+Now imagine if our societies were less heteronormative, treated marriage with a certain amount of levity and didn’t seek to overrule the single female experience, instead, giving it space to be.
 The order of things wouldn’t collapse.
-You’d only have a more prosperous society.
+You’d only have a richer society.